 This item has been saved to your reading list.

 Many tax departments are grappling with complex compliance and reporting requirements, time-consuming data manipulation and manual processes that create risk.
 Adding to these challenges are limited resources with the capacity to help with tax strategy planning, as well as a lack of collaboration with finance and other business functions.
 The result can be inefficiencies across the organization.

 Our tax reporting and strategy practice helps tax departments take a closer look at their key assets, including people, processes, data and technology.
 You’ll see tax from a new angle so you can redesign, redefine and redeploy it as a strategic asset across the enterprise.

-US Tax Reporting & Strategy (TRS) Leader, McLean, PwC US
+Tax East Region Leader & Tax Reporting and Strategy Leader, PwC US